vishwanth443/triinsight-qol-nlp/README.md

 ## Overview

-This project focuses on **Natural Language Processing (NLP) for Quality of Life (QoL) patient narrative analysis**.
-It processes patient free-text responses and analyses how abdominal wall hernia affects different areas of daily life using a Bag of Words approach, keyword matching, and fuzzy logic-based severity scoring.[1][2][3][4]
+Triinsight is a group project focused on **NLP for QoL Patient’s narrative analysis**.
+The project processes patient free-text responses and converts them into structured outputs that help assess the impact of abdominal wall hernia on quality of life across multiple domains using Bag of Words processing, fuzzy logic severity scoring, summary generation, and graph plotting for mental health analysis.[file:1][file:2][file:3][file:4]

-The system is designed to examine patient narratives across five Quality of Life domains: symptoms, body image, mental health, interpersonal relationships, and employment.
-Each domain is analysed separately so the output can show domain-level impact, severity, and flag status.[1][5][4]
+The system works on patient narrative text stored in JSON format and analyses five Quality of Life domains: symptoms, body image, mental health, interpersonal relationships, and employment.
+These domains are explicitly defined in the project code and supporting documentation.[file:1][file:9]

 ## Project Aim

 **Project Aim:** NLP for QoL Patient’s narrative analysis.

-The goal of the project is to convert unstructured patient narrative text into structured indicators that help identify how strongly different QoL domains are affected.
-The project uses text processing to detect domain-relevant expressions, then applies fuzzy logic to transform keyword evidence into severity levels and clinical-style flags.[2][3][5][4]
+The purpose of the project is to analyse patient narratives and transform unstructured text into interpretable outputs such as severity values, domain-based concern levels, report text, and visual mental-health membership graphs.
+The project uses NLP-based text representation and fuzzy inference to make domain-level analysis easier to read and interpret.[file:1][file:2][file:3]

 ## Team